 Witness statements and photographs can provide good evidence to support your claim, if they are possible to get.

 After assessing your case along with the supporting evidence and information, we will manage your personal injury claim on your behalf.
 The claim will be submitted to our expert panel of specialist personal injury solicitors.
 A cycle accident solicitor will evaluate your claim and contact you to discuss and confirm the details of our claim file.
 Don’t worry about complex procedure as Direct2Compensation offer a complete service, ensuring that your relationship with the solicitor is simple to understand and that any complicated paperwork that may be sent to you is explained in a simple and clear fashion should you so need.

 Your solicitor will fight for justice for you, working towards prompt settlement of your claim to get appropriate compensation for your injuries and losses.
 They will also seek effective treatment for your injuries to return you to your pre-accident medical condition.

 Every compensation claim is different.
 However, there are guidelines issued by the courts for solicitors.
 All our solicitors are experts in handling accident compensation claims and know how to use these guidelines to ensure you receive the right amount of compensation for your injuries.
-You will be advised once initial evidence has been collected as to the likely level of compensation for your cycle accident.
+You will be advised once initial evidence has been collected as to the likely level of compensation.

 In addition to the award for your injuries, you will also receive compensation for all other losses and expenses reasonably incurred as a result of the cycle accident.
 Your expert solicitor will advise you what expenses you can claim but these are likely to include some or all of the following: